Skip to content

 endpoint: "https://<account>.omni.siderolabs.io:443"

-# Optional: override the default env var name (default: OMNI_SERVICE_ACCOUNT_KEY)
+# Optional: override default env var names

 # serviceAccountKeyEnvVar: "MY_CUSTOM_OMNI_KEY"